-The monthly benefit may affect your claim to some means-tested state benefits, for example it could reduce your Universal Credit entitlement, unless the policy is taken out to cover your mortgage and the monthly benefit is used for mortgage repayments.
-Your entitlement to employment related non-means tested state benefits (such as contributory Employment and Support Allowance) shouldn't be affected.
-However, state benefit rules may change.
+The monthly benefit may affect your claim to some means-tested State benefits.
+Your entitlement to employment related non-means tested State benefits (such as contributory Employment and Support Allowance) shouldn't be affected.
+However, State benefit rules may change.